CodeLifter-sys/rapidclip-generator/README.md

 - **Background Music Integration**:
   - Selects a soundtrack from a local library of royalty-free music (configured in `songs/songs.json` and stored in `songs/mp3`).
   - Automatic music selection by an AI model based on the script and generated images.
+- **Optional Video Watermark**: Adds an optional video-level text watermark using the `--watermark` argument.
 - **Relevant Images**: Improves image selection to better illustrate content.
 - **Visual Effects and Transitions**: Applies zoom, animations, and additional smooth cuts.
 - **Complete Rendering**: Creates the final video ready for publishing.